-Based on the Sunshine Coast, Queensland, this program supports and enables participants to follow the basic principals of horticulture to promote overall health and wellbeing.
+The gardening program guides and supports participants to follow gardening methods in a safe setting to enhance overall health and wellbeing.
 This includes fun garden-based activities with simple techniques, information and guidance to grow fresh food, learn skills, rediscover hidden gardening skills, encourage social connections and enhance health within the participant’s home garden or a community organisation.

 Activities include discovering dirt, planting seedlings and shrubs, homegrown foods, growing new plants, composting, nature art, harvesting and cooking, plus loads more!
 These are suitable for all abilities from the beginner gardener to seasoned green thumb and are customised to suit the need of individuals.